🎉

 3,258

-Applications for Nearby
+Applications for nearby

-3-K & Pre-K
+3-K & Pre-K programs

-Children enrolled
+Children enrolling

 Families are being turned away in every direction